instaclustr/cassandra-ttl-remover/README.md

 Note: you must use abusolute path in this command, otherwise some errors would be involed.

-3. `TTLRemover` bash script into tool/bin folder.
+3. Link `TTLRemover` bash script into `tool/bin` folder of cassandra using the following cammand:

+`ln -s <abusolute path to the TTLRemover file> <abusolute path to tool/bin/ folder>`

 #### Compile